 - Bottom grip

-Another thing to consider is the depth of each stair.
-Your dog will prefer deep and roomy steps because they make it easy for him to climb and maneuver while walking up or down.
+Another thing to consider is the depth of each step.
+Your dog will prefer deep and roomy steps because they make it easy for him to climb and maneuver while walking up or down (and some dogs simply fear narrow steps).
 A good rule of thumb is to be sure that each step has a depth form 10 to 12 inches for the easiest usage.

-Be sure to check the weight limit of any pet stairs before you purchase them.
+Important: Always make sure to check the weight limit of any pet stairs for your dog before you purchase them.